iannesbitt/readgssi/README.md

 ### citation suggestion:
 Ian M. Nesbitt, François-Xavier Simon, Thomas Paulin, 2018. readgssi - an open-source tool to read and plot GSSI ground-penetrating radar data. [doi:10.5281/zenodo.1439119](https://dx.doi.org/10.5281/zenodo.1439119)

+## changes since 0.0.8
+- moved plotting routines to new module `plot.py`
+- moved translations to new module `translate.py`
+- moved gps reading to new module `gps.py`
+- moved geophysical and GSSI constants to new module `constants.py`
+- moved stacking algorithm to `filtering.py`
+- significantly improved layout of main processing function `readgssi.readgssi()`
+  - script flow is *so much more natural now*
+  - made way for future additions like interactive picking
+- csv output improvements
+  - added the ability to filter prior to csv export (duh?)
+  - added the ability to export multiple csv files when more than one radar channel is present
+- improved histogram plotting
+- improved array handling when passing to functions
+- changed the way files are named if no output file is passed (the Seth Campbell Honorary Naming Scheme)

 ## changes since 0.0.7
 - moved filtering routines to new module `filtering.py`
 - added a way to call `readgssi.__version__`